geoscixyz/gpg/content/foundations/physical_properties/physical_properties_conductivity.rst

-Electrical conductivity (:math:`\sigma`) is the diagnostic physical property in DC resistivity and electromagnetic surveys.
-It also plays an important role in ground-penetrating radar and induced polarization surveys.
+Electrical conductivity (:math:`\sigma`)  is a physicial property that describes how easily electric currents can flow through a medium when subjected to an applied electric field.
-Electrical conductivity defines the ratio between the density of electrical current (:math:`\vec J`) within a material, and the electric field (:math:`\vec E`) responsible for producing it:
+More specifically, it defines the relationship  between the density of electrical current density (:math:`\vec J`) within a material, and the electric field (:math:`\vec E`) :

 .. figure:: ./images/conductivity_physics_diagram.png
 	:align: right